-BI for People •Developing our understanding of the people who live here, putting them at the heart of our plans to build a great place BI for Services Having the right information and processes to make wise choices in the way that we run our services and budgets BI for Transformation Getting the most out of our data, basing our toughest choices on the strongst analysis and using data driven technology to transform our service
+Developing our understanding of the people who live here, putting them at the heart of our plans to build a great place.
+Having the right information and processes to make wise choices in the way BI for Services that we run our services and budgets for today and the future.
+BI for Getting the most out of our data, basing our toughest choices on the strongst analysis and using data driven technology to transform our service.
+Transformation

-Section 1 Strategic Context and Challenges
+Strategic Context and Challenges